The School for Champions is an educational website that shows you how to achieve your dreams.

 Large numbers

 Since most large numbers have other digits involved, you can break the number into parts.
 For example, the distance from the Earth to the Sun is approximately 92,000,000 miles.
-You could re-write that number as 92*1000000 miles, which can be designated as 92*106 miles.
+You could rewrite that number as 92*1000000 miles, which can be designated as 92*106 miles.

-Note: The usual convention in writing a number times a power of 10 is to reduce the digits in the first number to a value between 1 and 10.
-Since 92 = 9.2*10, we would write 92,000,000 miles as 9.2*107 miles.
-That is the more accepted format.
+The usual convention in writing a number times a power of 10 is to reduce the digits in the first number to a value between 1 and 10.
+This is also called the scientific notation of an exponential number.

 Likewise,